Swiss professors' interview with Kitabistan

 WL: I think in a comparative view there is one thing from which other countries could learn.
 For instance, in France, many people make the Matura and then go to university.
 In the end, everybody goes to university.
 And in Switzerland, we have chosen the other way that universities are just for a minority of young people.
 But the great mass follows the track of professional education first, which makes an apprenticeship.
 And if they are 19 or 20 they can go further to kind of professional universities.
 So these people have a practical education combined with a theoretical education from the beginning when they start with an apprenticeship.
 And it happens that people who have come this way have a higher chance in the labour market than people from the university track.
 Not in everything but in some fields.
 But it is added that there is an excellence of the educational system which pays in practice, which pays in the industry, which pays in banks, which pays in small enterprises who sometimes do very specialized products in the world market.
 But it is because of education.
 And this is a double track to say.
 And from this idea, many countries could profit.

 SM: To give you a specific example, I just had my class reunion from primary school.
 2 or 3 weeks ago.
 So the first 6 years - from 6 years old to 12 years old I was with these people in the class.
 We met and we had a dinner, a fondue actually.
 And then we exchanged the news.
 Because I hadn’t seen those people for 20 years.
 Because I moved away from my canton.
 So we go around the table, who is doing what.
 There was one goldsmith, there were two hairdressers, there was an electrician, there was a radio journalist, there was a forester - person in charge of the forest working for the canton, there was one guy in the insurance company, and there was one teacher and there were two people that finished university - me and my colleague.
 Coincidentally we both did political science.
-But that’s a coincidence [he is laughing].
+But that’s a coincidence [laughs].
 So two out of twenty.
 Not everybody came but, twenty people from the class, 2 went to university, 18 did something else.
 Everybody was happy.
 Everybody was appreciative - Ah, you are a goldsmith.
 Where is your shop?
 In Zurich.
 Nice.
 Ah, you are a teacher.
 What do you teach?
 Federalism.
 Oh, interesting.
 So very diverse but we all went to school together.
 And each of us, looking back, had the freedom to choose what suited them more practical.
 You end up as a goldsmith or don’t really study.
 And people with the problem with the language, because they have a migration background, so they are not so good in language.
 They ended up being hairdressers.
 But one owns her own shop and has employees.
 So, she is a businesswoman basically.
 And the others went to study

 WL: In some countries, the revenue or income difference between academics and non-academics is very high.
 In Switzerland it is lower.
 So which this means people who are not on the university track do not necessarily have lesser chances in economic terms.